 -people who talk to you by text, usually on groups, now and then.

--people who see you as useful to use for things (hosting, contacts, information, work, organising, etc)
+-people who see you as useful to use for things (hosting, contacts, information, work, organizing, etc)

 -people who use you and your own situations as a source of gossip to make themselves seem informed, powerful and in control